 Create content that’s accurate, relevant, easy-to-use, and conveyed in plain language.
 Maximize the quality, objectivity, utility, and integrity of information and services provided to the public, and make information and services available on a timely and equitable basis.

-- Government Performance Results Act of 1993 (GPRA)
+- Government Performance and Results (GPRA) Modernization Act of 2010

 Improve priority customer facing services for mobile use.
 Shift to an enterprise-wide asset management and procurement model, including mobile-related procurements.